aumkar22/Chatbot/README.md

 # Chatbot

-The **Name** Chatbot is a Python based Music domain chatbot which can be interacted with via Command line.
+The **RiffGetter** Chatbot is a Python based Music domain chatbot which can be interacted with via Command line.
 The data set used for answering the queries by Chatbot is the freely available Million Song Dataset which is a collection of audio features and metadata for a million contemporary popular music tracks.
 For this project, we use a subset of the data set provided at https://tinyurl.com/yb2xu3av.
 The subset is a collection of 10000 songs randomly sampled from the main data set.

 The data set files provided are in HDF5 format and the project provides scripts to access these files via their Github repository: https://github.com/tbertinmahieux/MSongsDB.
 We use these files to access the subset to answer the queries asked to the Chatbot.
 For convenience, we have included the necessary scripts in our repository.